 Rentaishi [連体詞] - Pronominal pronouns

-Different than kore, sore, are Pronominal pronouns are used to further specify the sentence, and must always be followed by a noun.
+Differently from kore, sore, are, the pronouns are used to specify a bit more the sentence, and should always be followed by a noun.
 The image at the beginning of the article will help you understand the difference.

 How much is this bag?